 TAC – Who Can Claim?

-People injured on Victorian roads are entitled to lodge a claim for compensation with the Transport Accident Commission.
+People injured in motor vehicle accidents on Victorian roads are entitled to lodge a claim for compensation with the Transport Accident Commission.
 This is known as a TAC claim.

 You’re entitled to lodge a claim for TAC benefits if your road accident was caused by or involved:

 If you are a pedestrian injured in an accident caused by any of the above, you can also lodge a claim.

 If someone dies as a result of a road accident in Victoria, a claim can be lodged by dependents of that person.

 The majority of TAC claims are for injuries sustained as a result of a car accident.